15/11 Ideologies of the First and Last Draft

 This paper explores the representation of history, multiculturalism and difference through flamenco in Andalusia.
 Flamenco is often linked to Andalusia’s Islamic and multicultural past.
 Some musicians mix flamenco with traditions from Islamic Spain that exist in North Africa (flamenco andalusí).
-Such collaborations attempt to bridge the divide between Spaniards and North-Africans, especially given the large number of North-African immigrants in Andalusia.
+Such collaborations attempt to bridge the divide between Spaniards and North-Africans, especially given a large number of North-African immigrants in Andalusia.
 I address the significance of a shared musical heritage in light of current debates regarding immigration and multiculturalism.
-On the one hand, the association between flamenco and Andalusia’s Islamic heritage consolidates regional identity, but marginalises North-Africans in the representation of history.
+On the one hand, the association between flamenco and Andalusia’s Islamic heritage consolidates regional identity but marginalises North-Africans in the representation of history.
 On the other hand, flamenco andalusí is a powerful vehicle for the expression of a shared cultural heritage.

 16/1 Reviewing the Consistent Interpretative Aesthetic in Logothetis’ Graphic Scores

-Dr Mike McInerney (Plymouth University)
+Dr Mike McInerney (University of Plymouth)

-The distinctive visual style of the graphic scores of the Viennese artist Anestis Logothetis (1921 – 1994) reflects not only a coherent artistic personality but also a consistent, and at the time unconventional, approaches to the matter of musical interpretation.
+The distinctive visual style of the graphic scores of the Viennese artist Anestis Logothetis (1921–1994) reflects not only a coherent artistic personality but also a consistent and at the time unconventional approaches to the matter of musical interpretation.
 This paper argues that it is this consistent interpretative aesthetic that has placed Logothetis’ work in an uncomfortable position in relation to the mainstream of Western Concert Music.

-However, anecdotal evidence from uniquely twentieth century genres such as rock music, jazz and noise art, alongside our changing relationship to electronic technology, suggests that Logothetis’ aesthetic revolution with the regard to the act of interpretation may be prescient, rather than eccentric.
+However, anecdotal evidence from uniquely twentieth-century genres such as rock music, jazz and noise art, alongside our changing relationship to electronic technology, suggests that Logothetis’ aesthetic revolution with the regard to the act of interpretation may be prescient, rather than eccentric.

 13/2 Shakuhachi Collaborations with Contemporary Composers: A performer’s perspective